KwokHing/YandexCatBoost-Python-Demo/README.md

 label_hr_df.drop(['DistanceFromHome'], axis = 1, inplace = True)
 ```

-    /home/nbcommon/anaconda2_410/lib/python2.7/site-packages/ipykernel/__main__.py:2: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy
-      from ipykernel import kernelapp as app
-    /home/nbcommon/anaconda2_410/lib/python2.7/site-packages/ipykernel/__main__.py:3: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy
-      app.launch_new_instance()

 ```python
 #replace department into 0 & 1, 0: R&D, and 1: Non-R&D
 label_hr_df['Department'].replace(['Research & Development', 'Human Resources', 'Sales'],
                                   [0, 1, 1], inplace = True)
 ```

-    /home/nbuser/anaconda2_410/lib/python2.7/site-packages/pandas/core/generic.py:3554: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy
-      self._update_inplace(new_data)

 ```python